-TORONTO to SAULT STE MARIE
+LEG 1: Drive from TORONTO to SAULT STE MARIE

 This is the first leg of your Toronto to Vancouver drive through Canada.
 Driving west from Toronto through Northern Ontario gives you plenty of gorgeous scenery.
 You mostly hug the northern shores of Lake Huron and Lake Superior.
-And there are plenty of dramatic cliffs courtesy of the Canadian Shield to make us happy!
+And there are plenty of dramatic cliffs courtesy of the Canadian Shield to keep us happy!